- Data breaches are an everyday reality in today’s online world

 If you have a Questrade trading account, you can set up trade confirmation alerts, so that you can view all orders that are initiated from your account.
 Learn more.

-If you do suspect there has been unauthorized activity in your account, change your password immediately and contact Questrade Information Security.
+If you do suspect there has been unauthorized activity in your account, change your password immediately and contact Questrade.
 Learn more about reporting a suspicious activity or breach.
+It’s also a good idea to review our Online Security Guarantee which explains our policy, processes, and shared responsibilities if an unauthorized transaction were to occur.

 Online security may be the last thing you want to think about, but data breaches do happen and they can affect many.
-Recognize that reality--then take the steps you need to protect and monitor your personal and financial data.
+Recognize that reality, and then take the steps you need to protect and monitor your personal and financial data.

 If you enjoyed this post, please consider sharing it on Facebook or Twitter!